-The Asclepieion is thought to have been founded in the 4th century BC by a certain Archias, who is said to have brought the Asklepios cult from its main centre at Epidavros (Επιδαύριος, Latin Epidaurus), in the Peloponnese.
+The Asklepieion is thought to have been founded in the 4th century BC by a certain Archias (Ἀρχίας) , who is said to have brought the Asklepios cult from its main centre at Epidauros (Ἐπίδαυρος, Latin Epidaurus; today Epidavros), in the northwestern Peloponnese.
 Eumenes II (ruled 263-241 BC) elevated the cult to a state religion.

-Further enhancements were made to the healing centre by Roman emperors, including Hadrian (76-138 AD, reigned 117-138 AD), who supported and financed building works at the Asclepieion.
+Further enhancements were made to the healing centre by Roman emperors, including Hadrian (reigned 117-138 AD), who supported and financed building works at the Asklepieion.
 He is thought to have visited Pergamon during his travels through Asia Minor in 123 AD.

 Several locations since time immemorial had been thought of as especially beneficial for the treatment of diseases, due to particular local properties, such as their waters, and the traditional associations they had acquired with deities, nymphs and other supernatural beings.
 With the scientific advancements of medical theories in Classical and Hellenistic times, the practice of medicine began to be systematized and standardized to a certain extent, and one could speak of a medical industry.